JuliaLang/julia/doc/src/manual/code-loading.md

 )
 ```

-Note that for efficiency reasons, `roots` maps are not actually materialized as dictionaries when loading code and are instead queried through internal APIs.
-Given this `roots` map, in the code a `App` the statement `import Priv` will cause Julia to look up `roots[:Priv]`, which yields `ba13f791-ae1d-465a-978b-69c3ad90f72b`, the UUID of the `Priv` package that is to be loaded in that context.
+Given this `roots` map, in the code of `App` the statement `import Priv` will cause Julia to look up `roots[:Priv]`, which yields `ba13f791-ae1d-465a-978b-69c3ad90f72b`, the UUID of the `Priv` package that is to be loaded in that context.
 This UUID identifies which `Priv` package to load and use when the main application evaluates `import Priv`.

-**The depedency graph** of a project environment is determined by the contents of the manifest file, if present, or if there is no manifest file, `graph` is empty.
+**The dependency graph** of a project environment is determined by the contents of the manifest file, if present, or if there is no manifest file, `graph` is empty.
 A manifest file contains a stanza for each direct or indirect dependency of a project, including for each one, its UUID and exact version information and optionally an explicit path to to its source code.
 Consider the following example manifest file for `App`:

 ```toml
 [[Priv]] # the private one